babynus/projeqtor/branches/V7.1/projeqtor/docs/user/Administration.rst

 .. rubric:: Section: Emailing
 .. rubric:: Section: Mail titles
 .. rubric:: Section: Automatic emails grouping

+E-mail sending delay: possibility not to send emails in a row, but to delay them to send only one message if several changes generating an emails send are made in a short time.

 .. rubric:: Section: Test email configuration

 .. rubric:: GENERAL SECTION 6 : Authentication